-Siblis Research provides historical share prices of delisted US companies that have been part of either S&P 500 or NASDAQ 100 indexes in the past.
-The historical prices delisted shares are part of the index specific Researcher Datasets.
-A similar dataset exists also for UK’s FTSE 100 index.
+Siblis Research provides historical share prices of delisted US companies that have been part of S&P 500 or Russell 2000 indexes in the past.
+The historical prices delisted shares are part of index specific Researcher Datasets.
 The researcher datasets includes key historical data of the individual index companies, including outstanding shares, quarterly earnings, market caps and total returns.

 Finding delisted stock data from Yahoo Finance

 If a company’s share is delisted from NYSE or NASDAQ, the stock might still continue trading on OTC markets under a new ticker.
 If the trading still continues over-the-counter, the historical prices are still available in Yahoo Finance.
 The new ticker usually has Q at the end as a sign of bankruptcy proceedings.
 If you know this new symbol, you can view the stock price history of the company when its share was still traded on a major exchange.
 The table above shows the OTC or Q-ticker when available.
 But please be aware that only some of these can still be found from Yahoo.

 Reasons for delisting

 Delisting means that a company’s share will no longer be traded on a public stock exchange like NYSE or NASDAQ.
 There are many reasons why a company might delist from a stock exchange.
 The most common reason is mergers and acquisitions.
 When looking at previous S&P 500 companies that have been delisted, a large majority is due to M&A actions.

 A company can also be delisted when it is taken private by its owners or private-equity firms.
 Recent examples among old S&P 500 components include PetSmart that was taken private by BC Partners in December 2014 and Safeway that was acquired by Cerberus Capital Management.
 Private equity funds buy companies they believe are undervalued or the funds think that making changes with the management of their target company will reveal some unleashed market potential.